Top 10 Challenges of Mid-Sized CPG Companies: Insights, Statistics and Real-World Solutions

 1. Embracing Emotional Intelligence (EI) is crucial for AI.
 It involves training algorithms to recognize and respond to human emotions by understanding cues such as tone of voice, choice of words, and facial expressions.

-This helps AI to gauge a customer’s emotional state and respond appropriately with empathy and support.
-When AI acknowledges their feelings, customers feel heard and valued and offer personalized solutions.
+This helps AI gauge a customer’s emotional state and respond appropriately with empathy and support.
+When AI acknowledges customers’ feelings, they feel heard and valued and can offer personalized solutions.

 Click to continue reading